reduxjs/redux/docs/basics/UsageWithReact.md

 </table>
 </center>

 In this todo app, we will only have a single “smart” component at the top of our view hierarchy.
 In more complex apps, you might have several of them.
-While you may nest “smart” components, we suggest you to pass props down whenever possible.
+While you may nest “smart” components, we suggest that you pass props down whenever possible.

 ## Desigining Component Hierarchy

 Remember how we [designed the shape of the root state object](Reducers.md)?
 It’s time we design the UI hierarchy to match it.
 This is not a Redux-specific task.
 [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) is a great tutorial that explains the process.

 Our design brief is simple.
 We want to show a list of todo items.
 On click, a todo item is crossed out as completed.
-We want to show a field where user may add a new todo.
+We want to show a field where the user may add a new todo.
 In the footer, we want to show a toggle to show all / only completed / only incompleted todos.

 I see the following components (and their props) emerge from this brief: